-- Make your check out to Senior Care (HMO I-SNP), not CMS or HHS.
-You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Senior Care (HMO I-SNP) Member ID on your check.
-You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check.

-- If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services (phone numbers are printed on the back cover of this booklet).
+- Make your check out to NHC Advantage (HMO I-SNP), not CMS or HHS.
+You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your NHC Advantage (HMO I-SNP) Member ID on your check.
+You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services (phone numbers are printed on the back cover of this booklet).

-Option 2: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 2: Having your plan premium taken out of your monthly Social Security check

-Changing the way you pay your Part D late enrollment penalty
+Changing the way you pay your plan premium

-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, contact Member Services.

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-Your Part D late enrollment penalty is due in our office by the first day of the month.
-If we have not received your payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 60 days.
+Your plan premium is due in our office by the first day of the month.
+If we have not received your payment by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within 60 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your plan premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the penalty you have not paid.
+At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.